Observing at Palomar

 Observing at Palomar begins with the semi-annual calls for telescope time proposals issued by the various Palomar constituencies: Caltech/Caltech Optical Observatories (COO), Jet Propulsion Laboratory (JPL)/JPL Palomar Advisory Committee (JPAC), Yale Astronomy, and National Astronomical Observatories of China (NAOC).

 The COO Proposal Solicitation link has Caltech-specific information on the Palomar proposal process, but some of this information may be of interest to astronomers from other constituencies as well. [more…]

 Observers coming to Palomar may want to review these Palomar Observer Travel resources.
 In particular lodging at the Palomar Monastery must be booked in advance.
 Visitor keys are available at Monastery check-in. [more…]

-P200 supports limited remote observing capabilities for CHIMERA, DBSP, TSpec, WaSP, and WIRC.
-Interested/eligible parties can find more information on Palomar Remote Observing at our COO Remote Observing page.
+P200 supports remote observing capabilities for most facility instruments (e.g. CHIMERA, CWI, DBSP, TSpec, PHARO, WaSP, and WIRC).
+Interested/eligible parties can find more information on remote observing options at our P200 Remote Observing page and our COO Remote Observing page.